For more information, email: email@example.com

 The programme proposes new ways of working with national Key Partners, where decision-making is shared between the British Museum and the partner organisations.
 We would like to partner with organisations that recognise the many benefits that young people can offer, and ideally those who have worked collaboratively in a co-design process with young people.

-We're looking for organisations from anywhere in the UK to become our three Key Partners in 2021.
-It will be our first year of programme delivery.
+Organisations from anywhere in the UK can apply to become our three Key Partners.
 With the support of the British Museum, each Key Partner will locally manage the recruitment of 10 young people and the co-production of a youth-led arts or cultural project.

 We welcome submissions from museums of all types including natural history, science, technology, history and arts.
 Likewise, we welcome submissions from any registered third sector organisation that works with young people – there's no need to be an arts or cultural organisation to apply.